 At RPM Law, we have significant experience helping families with a variety of Family Law matters, including Child Support.
-Each of our attorneys possess unique, diverse backgrounds, and bring their skillset to work as a team in support of your matter.
+Each of our attorneys possesses unique, diverse backgrounds, and brings their skill set to work as a team in support of your matter.

 Our lawyers also assist with enforcement of Child Support orders as well as modifications to existing Orders or agreements, including the termination of support in the event a child emancipates (turns 18 and is out of High School, or turns 19).